 So even if social media is not a big focus for you, start scheduling it anyway so you don’t fall into that trap.

-Now that you have your calendar all shiny and polished up (and probably even colour-coordinated) you know what time you have to dedicate to your film.
+Now that you have your calendar ready, you know what time you have to dedicate to your film.